 A wonderful herb that can prove to be efficient for improving immunity, preventing infections and diseases such as coronavirus infection and ensuring good health even in the times of distress is curcumin.
 It is a natural medicinal extract obtained from the root of turmeric plant and not only improves immunity but it also fights against pathogens that try to invade in your body.
 Curcumin is present as the base ingredient in each of the products included in Immunity Booster Pack which include:

-- Immunoblast Juice: It is a tasty blend of curcumin with pulp of aloevera, apple and mulberry.
-High content of vitamin C and iron with other important nutrients in this juice give a boost to weakened immune system and fight anaemia which can become a reason for decreased immunity and weakness in your body.
-It is easily consumable by each and every one and protects your body against powerful pathogens like coronavirus.
+- Immunoblast Juice: It is a tasty blend of curcumin with pulp of aloe vera, apple and mulberry.
+The high content of vitamin C and iron with other important nutrients in this juice gives a boost to the weakened immune system and fight anaemia which can become a reason for decreased immunity and weakness in your body.
+It is easily consumable by each and everyone and protects your body against powerful pathogens like coronavirus.

-- Immunoblast Capsule: Each capsule is made of pure quality of required dose of curcumin.
+- Immunoblast Capsules: Each capsule is made of pure quality of required dose of curcumin.
 These capsules effectively fight with pathogens that invade your body such as coronavirus.